 Rockford construction workers should be covered under their employer’s workers’ compensation insurance.
 As a result, you must take the following steps:

 - Illinois also now requires e-filing for all documents.
 So you can’t just walk over to the courthouse and file a claim with the clerk like you used to.
-Representing yourself is now much harder with efiling so it’s important to have an Rockford construction accident attorney who is well versed in the processes to file your claim;
+Representing yourself is now much harder with e-filing so it’s important to have a Rockford construction accident attorney who is well versed in the processes to file your claim; and

 - Be prompt with your claim.
 If you’ve been hurt, you’ve got a very short window to file a claim so it’s important to get representation early.

 Your construction accident lawyer will find all this information helpful when determining what legal action to take, if any.